 There are a variety of pool bets you can get involved in, such as win, place, exacta, trifecta, placepot, and jackpot.

-A Win Pool bet: A pool bet where all bets are placed on sections to win the race.
+Win Pool bet: A pool bet where all bets are placed on sections to win the race.

-Place Pool Bets: There is no each-way pool betting, so if you want to bet each-way you must place a win bet in the win pool and a place bet in the place pool.
+Place Pool Bets: There is no each-way pool betting, so if you want to bet each-way you must place a bet in the win pool and a bet in the place pool.
 The place bet may not reflect the win odds.

-Exacta Bet: An exacta bet is the pool betting equivalent of a straight forecast in which you must pick two horses to finish first and second.
+Exacta Bet: An exacta bet is a pool betting equivalent of a straight forecast in which you must pick two horses to finish first and second.
 You may also place reverse exactas which costs twice as much money but covers your two selections finishing first and second in any order.

 Trifecta: A trifecta bet is the pool betting equivalent of a straight tricast in which you must pick three horses to finish first, second, and third.
 You may also place combination trifectas.